NomicFoundation/hardhat/README.md

 You can use TypeScript everywhere in your Buidler project.
 Your Buidler config, your tests, and your custom scripts can all be typed.

-To enable this features, Typescript should be installed in the same way that Buidler was.
+To enable this features, Typescript and [ts-node](https://github.com/TypeStrong/ts-node) should be installed in the same way that Buidler was.
 If you installed Buidler globally, run `npm i -g typescript ts-node`.
 If you installed Buidler inside of a project, run `npm i typescript ts-node`.

 Once you've done that, you can use TypeScript everywhere, including your config.
 A typical `buidler.config.ts` looks like this